anthonykao10/tinyapp/README.md

 ## Getting Started

-- Clone the repo
+- Clone the repo.
-- Move to the root directory of the project
+- Move to the root directory of the project.
 ```
 $ cd tinyapp
 ```
-- Install dependencies
+- Install dependencies.
 ```
 $ npm install
 ```
-- Run the development web server
+- Run the development web server.
 ```
 $ node express_server.js
 ```